nnamon/nandynarwhals-blog/_posts/2021-12-28-sieberrsec-ctf-3.0-diffieskeyexchange2.md

   - small subgroup attack
 ---

-Summare: Applying the small subgroup attack in a pseudo Diffie Hellman key exchange scheme that does not give the public A value allows for an attacker to control the potential values of the shared secret used to encrypt a flag sent back to the attacker.
+Summary: Applying the small subgroup attack in a pseudo Diffie Hellman key exchange scheme that does not give the public A value allows for an attacker to control the potential values of the shared secret used to encrypt a flag sent back to the attacker.
 This makes it feasible to iterate through the possible keys to decrypt the flag.